ZacDair/Steam-Profile-Switcher/README.md

 - [x] GUI to support our features
 - [x] Revese engineered Steam login
 - [ ] Improve login time (30secs is way too long)
-- [ ] Convert login to a background process
+- [x] Convert login to a background process - ended up being a thread
 - [ ] Use the return result of the login
 - [ ] Potentially implement a login on load feature (requires storing the password locally)
 - [ ] Stay logged in implementation